isomerpages/nlb-biblioasia/_holding-area/Chingay in the 19th and 20th Centuries: A Community Procession in Time.md

 [^1]: Carstairs Douglas, [_Chinese-English Dictionary of the Vernacular or Spoken Language of Amoy, with the Principal Variations of the Chang-Chew and Chin-Chew Dialects_](https://eservice.nlb.gov.sg/redir/itemdetails?bid=4346061), (London: Trubner, 1873), 104–105, 579.
 (From National Library, Singapore, call no. RCLOS 495.17321 DOU-\[LYF\])

-[^2]: Lu Xun, [朝花夕拾\= _Dawn Blossoms Plucked at Dusk](https://eservice.nlb.gov.sg/redir/itemdetails?bid=202698087)_, trans.
+[^2]: Lu Xun, [朝花夕拾= _Dawn Blossoms Plucked at Dusk](https://eservice.nlb.gov.sg/redir/itemdetails?bid=202698087)_, trans.
 Yang Xianyi and Gladys Yang (Beijing: Foreign Languages Press, 2000), 79.
 (From National Library, Singapore, call no. C814.3 LX) (eBook editions are available on NLB OverDrive)

 [^3]: John Livingston Nevius, _China and the Chinese: A General Description of the Country and Its Inhabitants_ (New York: Harper &amp; Brothers, 1869), 267, Internet Archive, [https://archive.org/details/chinaandchinese00nevigoog](https://archive.org/details/chinaandchinese00nevigoog).